 On Inishbofin in Co.
 Galway, numbers have steadily increased, with 18 calling males reported in recent years.
 So this tiny island is now home to over 10% of the country’s breeding population.
 This elusive bird has become synonymous with Inishbofin.

-The weekend will include early morning and afternoon walks to corncrake habitats.
+The weekend at the Dolphin Hotel will include early morning and afternoon walks to corncrake habitats.
 There will be after dinner talks and midnight walks to hear the nostalgic crex crex call.

 As well as corncrakes, the beautiful island of Inishbofin attracts breeding birds such as wheatear, skylark, chough, lapwing and ringed plover.